 The City will include a rezoning program in its Housing Element to apply an appropriate residential overlay zoning district to each of the 17 potential housing sites.
 Such overlay zoning districts would allow new housing units to be developed on the nonvacant sites while also allowing the existing uses to continue operating.
-City staff has identified five potential overlay zones, which are described in Table D below.
+City staff has identified five-four potential overlay zoneszoning districts, which are described in Table D below.
+A full General Plan consistency review will be completed when the City implements the Housing Element rezoning program; however, a subsequent update of the General Plan Land Use Element will be required to establish the new overlay zoning districts.
+To remain consistent with the General Plan Circulation Element, a traffic impact analysis will be required.